 - Padma Resort Legian: A fantastic 5-star oceanfront resort that’s the best choice for a luxurious stay.
 The property features two pools with plenty of amenities that cater to the entire family from swim-up bars for the adult to water slides for the kids.

-✓ Best place to stay in Bali for mid-range travellers looking to enjoy great sunsets, excellent seafood & quiet nights on their holiday
+✓ Top place to stay in Bali for mid-range travellers looking to enjoy great sunsets, excellent seafood & quiet nights on their holiday

 It’s funny how many travellers neglect Jimbaran when fashioning Bali travel plan, especially when faced with a time-crunched layover.
-This slightly lesser-known lies close to the airport, and with its mid-range & luxury accommodations focus and quieter lifestyle, is a far better choice than Kuta for a quick stay in Bali for most mature travellers.
+This slightly lesser-known lies close to the airport, and with its mid-range & luxury accommodations focus and quieter lifestyle, is a far better choice than Kuta for a quick stay in Bali for more mature tourists.

 Like the rest of the west coast of Bali, Jimbaran is famous for its beaches & sunsets.
 The town is also home to some of the best seafood restaurants on the island, serving up some of the freshest seaside dishes you’ll encounter anywhere.